 3. In-Camera Noise Reduction

-All camera software offers in-camera noise reduction.
-This is applied when you’re shooting in JPEG mode, but never in RAW.
+A quick and easy solution for how to reduce noise in camera would seem to be to your camera’s built-in settings.
 Logic states that you should turn this on and set it to the maximum level to get noise free images.

 In-camera noise reduction can be a rather blunt instrument.
 It works by smoothing the image to blend in the noise.
 But it can also end up smoothing out fine details, or giving skin a fake, waxy looking texture.